 Dr. Durán has taught at Michigan State University, the University of Michigan in Ann Arbor, and he has been a Visiting Research Fellow at the Colegio de Sonora in Hermosillo, Mexico, as well as Visiting Teaching Fellow at the Universidad Veracruzana in Xalapa, Veracruz, Mexico.
 He holds memberships in the Modern Language Association, National Chicano Studies Association, the Latin American Studies Association, and he has been an advisor to the Brazilian Association of American Studies.
 He is one of the founding members of the MLA Discussion Group on Mexican Cultural and Literary Studies, and he is past President of the Association for Borderland Studies, the leading international organization on the study of border issues.
 Dr. Durán is currently working on two projects dealing with border literature and culture.
 The first is titled Border Voices: Memory and Self-Representation in Contemporary U.S.-Mexico Border Writing, and the second is Borders, Aliens and Migrants: Citizenship, Human Rights, and the Bionetwork States.

 He is also investigating and teaching the connections between globalization, transnational identities and the Mexican and Latin American diasporas.
 In addition to his administrative and scholarly endeavors, Dr. Durán is a faculty leader.
 He has participated in numerous college and university committees.
 Dr. Durán was selected to be in the inaugural class of the UA Academic Leadership Institute.
-He has also chaired the Committee of Eleven, and currently serves in the Faculty Senate, Diversity Coordinating Council, and in the Strategic Planning and Budget Advisory Committee.
-Most recently, Dr. Durán was elected to serve a four-year period on the International Board of the Consortium of Humanities Centers and Institutes (CHCI), and was appointed by UA President Ann W. Hart as co-chair of the Presidential Diversity Task Force.
+He has also chaired the Committee of Eleven, and currently serves in the Faculty Senate, Diversity Coordinating Council, the Strategic Planning and Budget Advisory Committee, and the Committee of Eleven.
+Most recently, Dr. Durán was elected to serve a four-year period on the International Board of the Consortium of Humanities Centers and Institutes (CHCI), and was appointed as co-chair of the Presidential Diversity Task Force in 2016-2017.